 Transliteration:( Wa izaa massal insaanad durru da'aanaa li jambiheee aw qaa'idan aw qaaa'iman falammaa kashafnaa 'anhu durrahoo marra ka an lam yad'unaaa ilaa durrin massah; kazaalika zuyyina lilmusrifeena maa kaanoo ya'maloon )

-39. This tells us that remembering Allah Almighty in one's difficulties only, and forgetting Him in your comfort is the way of the infidels.
-Patience during calamities, and gratitude during comfort are the qualities of a believer
+This verse teaches us that remembering Allah only in times of difficulty and forgetting Him in times of comfort is the trait of the disbelievers.
+On the other hand, patience during calamities and gratitude during ease are the defining qualities of a believer.
+These qualities help the believer remain consistent in their faith, regardless of life’s circumstances.

 12. And when harm touches man, he invokes Us, lying on his side, or sitting or standing.
 But when We have removed his harm from him, he passes on as if he had never invoked Us for a harm that touched him!
 Thus it is made fair seeming to the wasteful that which they used to do.